Hungarian Goulash

 This post may contain affiliate links.
 Please read my disclosure policy.

-A classic Hungarian Goulash with melt-in-your mouth, tender beef that’s been slowly cooked in an incredibly rich broth.
+My version of Hungarian Goulash with melt-in-your mouth, tender beef that’s been slowly cooked in an incredibly rich broth.
 Tasty, comforting and perfect for the whole family!

 What Is Hungarian Goulash?

-This Hungarian classic stews does not rely on a flour or roux for thickening.
+This Hungarian classic stew does not rely on a flour or roux for thickening.
 Many versions also include potatoes, carrots or turnips.
 But I wanted to keep this version simple because I want to showcase how with just a few simple ingredients you can achieve incredible flavor.
 So let’s get into this melt in your mouth recipe from the old country and as they say in Hungary, edd meg!

 - Olive oil – We will use olive oil to brown our beef.
 Browning your beef is key to develop a rich complex flavor which is essential when making such a simple recipe.